Jaded-Encoding-Thaumaturgy/vs-kernels/docs/module/about.rst

 `kernels` help solve this age-old problem by uniting multiple of these libraries under a single interface.
 This allows for developers to support many libraries at once without having to worry about implementing all of them themselves;
-vskernels handles that for you.
+vs-kernels handles that for you.

 Kernels are fairly extensive.
 For example, say you want to downscale a video clip to 1280x720 using *bicubic*.